 In this tutorial, you'll learn how to create a Gantt chart in PowerPoint.
 You'll learn how to use an impressive template to build a Gantt chart that ensures that every member of your project team knows how their part in the project fits into the bigger picture.
 Let's dive in!

 Imagine you're building something that requires collaboration with others.
 That could be a website, new product launch, or even starting your own company.
 Regardless of what you're starting, there are always many moving parts to make it all come together.

 That's where Gantt charts come into play.
 Gantt charts help you understand not just the list of tasks that need to get done, but the sequence and relation of those tasks.
-In reality, managing a project of any size comes down to juggling those multiple tasks.
+In reality, managing a project of any size comes down to juggling many tasks.

-As you can see in the screenshot above, the defining feature of a Gantt chart is that they show multiple tasks running at the same time.
-You can assign those different lines to different members of a team so that everyone can work on their part of the project without encountering bottlenecks.
+As you can see in the screenshot above, the defining feature of a Gantt chart is that they show many tasks running at the same time.
+Assign different lines to different members of a team so that everyone can work on their part of the project without encountering bottlenecks.

 Interestingly enough, Gantt charts were first used prominently while the Hoover Dam was being built.
 With so many people working on the project and so many steps needed to finish, Gantt charts were crucial.
 Whether you're working on something by yourself or with a team, Gantt charts help keep everything balanced and collaborative.

 Project management exists to bring sanity to the execution of big ideas.
 While small tasks don't require systems, you need a way to organize and strategize your next big project.

 Even if you aren't building a major construction project, you'll see examples in this tutorial of how helpful Gantt charts in PowerPoint.
 And, you'll learn how to make Gantt charts in PowerPoint so that you don't have to learn yet another piece of project management software.